aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Cloudflare R2 is the MVP object storage provider.

+Cloudflare Images/CDN is the MVP media delivery provider.

-Storage access must remain behind an S3-compatible provider abstraction so the storage provider can be replaced later without changing domain behavior.
+Storage access must remain behind an S3-compatible provider abstraction.

+Media delivery must remain behind a provider abstraction so the CDN provider can be replaced later without changing domain behavior.

 The app server must not be the permanent image store.

-Photos should be served through CDN URLs.
+User-facing photos should be served through CDN delivery URLs.

 ### Photo upload validation